 #6 ZAKYNTHOS, BETWEEN BEACHES AND TURTLES

-For animal lovers, you’ll be happy to know that this Ionian island is famous for being home to one of the most important nesting grounds for Caretta turtles!
+Additionally, for animal lovers, you’ll be happy to know that this Ionian island is famous for being home to one of the most important nesting grounds for Caretta turtles!

 #7- IKARIA, THE RED ISLAND